liuyixin-louis/resume-yixinliu/content/authors/admin/_index.md

 user_groups: []
 highlight_name: false
 ---
 Yixin Liu (刘奕鑫) is an undergraduate from the School of Software of South China University of Technology and is currently in his senior year.
-His research interests include reinforcement learning and combinatorial optimization.
+His research interests include reinforcement learning.